He Whakaputanga: Explanation of Māori text

-The Māori text of the declaration was made by the tino rangatira (hereditary chiefs) of the northern part of New Zealand.
+The Māori text of He Whakaputanga was made by the tino rangatira (hereditary chiefs) of the northern part of New Zealand.
 It uses the term Rangatiratanga to mean independence and declares the country a whenua Rangatira (independent state) that is to be known as the United Tribes of New Zealand (Te Wakaminenga o nga Hapu o Nu Tireni).

 The translation of the second paragraph is "that all sovereign power and authority in the land" ("Ko te Kingitanga ko te mana i te wenua") should "reside entirely and exclusively in the hereditary chiefs and heads of tribes in their collective capacity", expressed as the United Tribes of New Zealand.

 The terms Kingitanga and mana are used in claiming sovereignty of the state to the assembly of the hereditary chiefs, and it is declared that no government (kawanatanga) would exist except by persons appointed by the assembly of hereditary chiefs.